openwisp/openwisp-docs/general/code-of-conduct.rst

 The following behaviors are considered harassment and are unacceptable within our community:

-- Throwing tantrums and disrespectful behavior directed at other users or maintainers in the public channels
-  (mailing list, public chat, github).
-- Posting Spam and/or off topic contents.
 - Violence, threats of violence or violent language directed against another person.
-- Sexist, racist, homophobic, transphobic, ableist or otherwise discriminatory jokes and language.
+- Sexist, racist, homophobic, transphobic, ableit or otherwise discriminatory jokes and language.
 - Posting or displaying sexually explicit or violent material.
-- Posting or threatening to post other people's personally identifying information ("doxing").
+- Posting or threatening to post other people’s personally identifying information ("doxing").
 - Personal insults, particularly those related to gender, sexual orientation, race, religion, or disability.
 - Inappropriate photography or recording.
 - Inappropriate physical contact.
-You should have someone's consent before touching them.
+You should have someone’s consent before touching them.
 - Unwelcome sexual attention.
-This includes, sexualized comments or jokes; inappropriate touching, groping, and unwelcomed sexual advances.
+This includes, sexual comments or jokes; inappropriate touching, groping, and unwelcome sexual advances.
 - Deliberate intimidation, stalking or following (online or in person).
 - Advocating for, or encouraging, any of the above behavior.